 The active ingredients in Elleste Duet are estradiol hemihydrate and norethisterone acetate.

-The inactive ingredients of Elleste Duet are lactose monohydrate, maize starch, povidone, talc, magnesium stearate, macrogol 400 and hypromellose (E464).
+The inactive ingredients of Elleste Duet are lactose monohydrate, maize starch, povidone 25, talc, magnesium stearate, hydroxypropylmethylcellose (E464), titanium dioxide (E171), and macrogol 400.
+There are also various colourings used:

 Always take Elleste Duet as instructed by your doctor.
 Elleste Duet comes in 1mg and 2mg tablets.
 The recommended dose is 1 tablet per day at roughly the same time each day.

 If you no longer have regular bleeds, you can start taking Elleste Duet at any time.
 If you still experience regular bleeds, start taking Elleste Duet on the first day of your bleed.
-Start at the beginning of a sheet with the oestrogen-only tablets, start a new sheet the day after finishing the last.
-You should experience a monthly bleed at the beginning of each sheet, when you stop taking the oestrogen-progesterone tablets and return to oestrogen only.
+Start at the beginning of a pack with the oestrogen-only tablets, start a new pack the day after finishing the last.
+You should experience a monthly bleed at the beginning of each pack when you stop taking the oestrogen-progesterone tablets and return to oestrogen only.

 Swallow one tablet a day with some water at around the same time each day.
 It helps to make this a part of your daily routine – try taking your pill with breakfast every day, or when you brush your teeth.
 If you forget to take a dose, try and take it within the next 12 hours.
 If 12 hours have already passed when you remember, just skip the dose and take the next one at the normal time.
 Never take a double dose to make up for the missed one.